 It is recommended that you jot down the card number on the back, just in case you lose it AND it isn’t connected to a Konami account.

 Scan your card on the card reader, shown in green below.

 On lightning model cabinet:

-On regular cabinets:
+On legacy cabinets:

-On really old regular cabinets:
+On really old legacy cabinets: